-1000 trajectories are generated in each of the two conditions with switched start and goal positions and randomized trajectories, as shown in Fig.~\ref{fig:mapf_raw}.
-We use the second condition for evaluation in the downstream task, robot motion planning in Fig.~\ref{fig:mapf_mod}.
+In each condition 1000 trajectories are generated.
+We use the condition B for evaluation in a downstream task (robot motion planning) in Fig.~\ref{fig:mapf_mod}.

 \textbf{ATC}: To evaluate the MoD online update in a real-world dataset with scenarios where human motion patterns change during the day, we use the ATC dataset~\cite{brscic2013person}.
-The data is collected between 9 am and 9 pm on Wednesdays and Sundays, including 92 days of observations in total.
+Using multiple 3D range sensors, the trajectories were collected between 9 am and 9 pm on Wednesdays and Sundays, including 92 days of observations in total.
 We use the data from the entire first day for evaluation.

 In the experiments across both datasets, the grid resolution for MoD is set to \SI{1}{\metre}.
 The observation rate is downsampled from above \SI{10}{\Hz} to \SI{1}{\Hz}.
 In our quantitative evaluation, for each condition in the \textit{den520d} or each hour in the ATC, we randomly sample $10\%$ of the data for testing and use the remaining $90\%$ for training.